What are employment classification types in the workplace?

 Part-time employees

-The UK government defines a part-time employee as someone who works fewer hours than an organisation’s full-time staff.
-A full-time worker in the UK usually works 35 hours or more in a week.
-While full-time roles typically involve 35 hours or more per week, there are no specific government rules outlining the exact hours for part-time contracts.
-However, employers are required to treat part-time employees fairly and provide the same entitlements as full-time staff in areas such as:
+Current official guidance typically describes a part-time employee as someone who works fewer hours than full-time staff.
+While full-time roles often involve 35 hours or more per week, there are no specific government rules outlining the exact hours for part-time contracts.

 Related Article: Part-time vs full-time hours: a recruitment guide